awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.update.md

 `-rd, --reset-desired`
 Resets the current capacity of an Auto Scaling Group to the initial configuration values\.
 Defaults to `False`\.

+`--yes`
+Automatically assumes the answer to all prompts is yes\.
+This should not be combined with the `--force` argument\.

 When the command is called and begins polling for the status of that call, it is safe to use "Ctrl\-C" to exit\.
 You can return to viewing the current status by calling `pcluster status mycluster`\.